Dawn Friedman MSEd (she/her)

 I’ve been working with families for the past thirty years.
 I’ve been a preschool teacher, a childcare site director, a parenting educator, a college course instructor, a family case manager, an editor at a national parenting magazine, and a counselor in private practice working with parents and kids.

-My masters is in Community Mental Health.
+My masters is in Clinical Mental Health Counseling.
 I have post-grad certification in Infant-Toddler Mental Health and completed the certification training for postpartum mood disorders through Postpartum Support International.

 I have two kids — one grown, one nearly — and my work has been informed and inspired by my own challenges, grief, growth and joy as a parent and a daughter committed to doing things differently.